23 Employee Retention Strategies for Keeping Top Talent

 11. Learn to Cook Together

 Not all workplace education needs to be applicable to the role.
 No matter your field, cooking classes near you are a valuable educational opportunity.
-There are cooking classes in Napa, cooking classes in Philadelphia and many other cities, each led by talented local chefs eager to share their skills with the team.
+There are cooking classes in Napa, cooking classes in Philadelphia and many other cities, including international options like cooking classes in Perth.
+Each class is led by talented local chefs eager to share their skills with the team.
 Classes are available for groups of all sizes and skill levels.

 12. Try an Online Cooking Class